khoicodesthings/ou-ai-spotify/README.md

 2. **Analysis:**
     - Provides insights into your most listened-to artists.

+### Spotify_Clustering_Analysis.ipynb

+1. **Data Loading:**
+    - Loads the CSV file `final.csv` from the `data` directory.
+    - Converts the data into a pandas DataFrame.

+2. **Clustering Analysis:**
+    - Performs clustering analysis on the data.

 ## Usage

-Run the cells in the Jupyter Notebook to load the data and perform the analysis.
+Run the cells in the Jupyter Notebooks to load the data and perform the analysis.